Please note: This page contains affiliate links. If you purchase from a partnership site, I may earn a commission.

 5. Add art designs to the wings.
 Use your paint brush and white craft paint to paint designs on one side of the wings.
 Allow to dry.
 Repeat design painting on the second side of the wings, again dry thoroughly.

 6. Add straps to wear the wings.
 Cut a slit near the top and middle of each wing – toward the center seam of the two wings.
 You should end up with 4 slits.
 My box had some gaps where the box flaps were separated, so I hot glued the flaps together, leaving a slit in the middle of each wing and then I cut the slits at the top of each wing.
 Run tulle or ribbon through the slits cross in the middle of the outer side – these will be the straps for the wings so they can be worn.
-It's important to make sure the cross is away from the body, so the straps fit over the shoulders of the person wearing the wings.
+It’s important to ensure the cross is away from the body, so the straps fit over the shoulders of the person wearing the wings.
+See below for a diagram for these strap instructions.

 Cut butterfly wing shapes from Amazon cardboard box